 A Good Idea Takes Root… and Grows!

 After setting up the business as a not-for-profit corporation in 1999, Jeanne and Karen began offering one-on-one sessions in a classroom of a neighborhood preschool.
 In May of 2000, a learning center was officially established on Coldwater Road (aka the “Tutoring House”), providing a welcoming, home-like setting for children.
 Karen moved from Fort Wayne the following year but continues to support the mission of Specialty Tutoring by serving on its Board of Directors.
 Jeanne’s current responsibilities as Executive Director are second only to the role she cherishes most as an active Learning Specialist.
-In 2004, Adrienne Rogers joined the instructional staff and currently serves as Program Director.
+In 2004, Adrienne Rogers joined the instructional staff and currently serves as Vice President.
 Adrienne’s forward thinking and project management skills, along with her dedication to quality programming, have fueled the growth and success of Specialty Tutoring.

 The progress we witness on a daily basis is also the result of A LOT OF HARD WORK on the part of the children who pass through our doors…and it is THEM that we celebrate.
 We are immensely proud of the accomplishments of each and every Specialty Tutoring child!